Alhern/SOM/README.md

 This implementation of the SOM (Self-Organizing Map) algorithm in C is based on the paper "Self-Organizing Maps" by Teuvo Kohonen.

+SOM is an unsupervised and competitive neural network algorithm used to cluster data.
+It's based on the idea of self-organizing systems, the algorithm is able to automatically learn the structure of the data and cluster data points that are close together in the data space.

-It uses Ronald Aylmer Fisher's famous Iris dataset, you can find it in the `data` folder.
+This program uses Ronald Aylmer Fisher's famous Iris dataset, you can find it in the `data` folder.
 The dataset contains 150 samples (50 for each class) of 3 different species of Iris flowers (Iris setosa, Iris virginica and Iris versicolor), with 4 features each:
 - sepal length in cm,
 - sepal width in cm,